bird-house/birdhouse-docs/docs/source/dev_guide.rst

  Writing tests
  -------------

- Writing test is an essential part of software development.
-The WPS templates produced by Cookiecutter_ are already including the initial folders for units tests and basic dependencies in the environment.
+ Writing tests is an essential part of software development.
+The WPS templates produced by Cookiecutter_ include the initial folders needed for units tests and basic dependencies in the environment.
  There are two parts of tests:

  * Unit tests: